brson/rust-contract-comparison/blog/dfinity.md

 - The memory space of a wasm cannister is saved and restored every execution!
-  This should makes it behave as if it were a long-running process, even though each invocation may happen long
+  This should makes it behave as if it were a long-running process, even though each invocation may be years apart, and on different nodes.
-  This suggests that all persistent state doesn't have to be written to special storage types, or maybe none does.
-  It also suggests some complex and perhaps inefficient storage requirements.
-  No merkle trees and light nodes at all maybe?
-  I don't know enough about blockchain storage tech to guess.
+  There is apparently no explicit storage.
+  This is pretty compelling,
+  and I am surprised I haven't seen this done before in the smart contract space.

 - Full nodes are run by data centers.
   This probably allows it to be fast and store a lot of data,